island-is/handbook/docs/api-design-guide/implementation/documentation.md

      common frameworks.

 ### Example requests and responses
-A automatic generation tools like [Swagger] could help with these examples, but it's automatic generation is not always enough.
+An automatic generation tool like [Swagger] could help with these examples, but its automatic generation is not always enough.
 A good practice would be to provide a table for describing elements or properties that need further explanation.

-If a requests or responses support multiple representations, such as HTTP, XML, and JSON a good practice would be to show example for at least these three.
+If a request or response supports multiple representations, such as HTTP, XML, and JSON a good practice would be to show examples for at least these three.

 When you use tables you will need to provide links to other tables for nested elements or objects.
-When this is the case (for simple objects/elements), you could also provide the the description as a list allowing you to intent for each element or object.
+When this is the case (for simple objects/elements), you could also provide the the description as a list allowing you to intend for each element or object.

-#### Here is a example of a table describing elements in a request or a response
+#### Here is an example of a table describing elements in a request or response
 | Name     | Type    | Description                           | Remarks                     |
 | :---     | :---    | :----------                           | :-------                    |
 | name     | String  | Name of the person                    | Max length is 32 characters |
 | age      | Number  | How many years has the person lived   | A child can be of 0 age but age will never be negative |
 | address  | String  | Location where the person lives       | Max length is 36 characters |

-## Describe Error handling
+## Describe error handling
 Describe how your application handles errors.
-Provide information on which [HTTP status codes] a client consuming your service, can expect the API to return and provide information on application defined errors and how the errors are presented to clients.
+Provide information on which [HTTP status codes] a client consuming your service can expect the API to return, and provide information on application defined errors and how the errors are presented to clients.
 See [Errors] for recommendations.

 ## Provide feedback mechanism
 Provide users with a way to comment on your documentation.
 This will help with finding concepts that need further explanation and keeping the documentation up to date.

 ## Automatic documentation generation
-Using tools for Automatic documentation generation, will help API developers with maintaining and keeping the documentation up to date.
+Using tools for Automatic documentation generation will help API developers maintain and keep the documentation up to date.
 API consumers will also benefit with structured and readable documentation.

-Use [OPENAPI 3] specification to describe *REST* services.
+Use the [OPENAPI 3] specification to describe *REST* services.
-Tools like [Swagger] and [Swagger-editor] can help with the documentation.
+Tools like [Swagger] and [Swagger Editor] can help with the documentation.

 ### GraphQL
 When documenting a GraphQL service automatically you could use the